Growing Up With a Bipolar Mother

-Recommended for people 18+ due to graphic & traumatic content!
+Important Note: Recommended for people 18+ due to graphic and traumatic content.

-It was Australia day, 1989 and I was 2 and a half years old when my father came home from work to find police cars surrounding the small cottage where we lived.
-My mother was sitting in the back seat of a police car and I was being rushed away in an ambulance.
+It was Australia day, 1989, and I was two and a half years old when my father came home from work to find police cars surrounding the small cottage where we lived.
+My mother was sitting in the back seat of a police car, while I was being rushed away in an ambulance.

-My mother was in her late twenties and this was her first psychotic episode.
-She was the oldest of seven children and had a history of mental illness and bipolar disorder in her family.
+My mother was in her late twenties, and this was her first psychotic episode.
+She was the oldest of seven children, and there was a history of mental illness and bipolar disorder in her family.
 This episode was going to start a long and complicated saga in our lives.

-As a young child I didn't have much of an idea about what had happened—I remembered it and knew my mother took medication, but never really grasped what it meant.
+As a young child I didn't have much of an idea about what had happened—I remembered it and knew my mother took medication, but I never really grasped what it meant.
 That was why it was such a shock when my mother had her second breakdown when I was 10 years old.

-Till the beginning of year 8, I had been homeschooled by my mother.
+Until the beginning of year 8, I had been homeschooled by my mother.
 By the time I got to year 6 and 7, she basically left it up to me, just handing me books and then returning to such occupations as the phone and spending money.
-My mother never held down a job during this time - except for a 3 month part time job at a nursery.
+My mother never held down a job during this time, except for a 3-month, part-time job at a nursery.

-By the time I was 13 I knew there was something wrong with my mother but was still too young and scared to figure out what it was.
+By the time I was 13, I knew there was something wrong with my mother—but I was still too young and scared to figure out what it was.
 When I tried to tell people they labelled me as rebellious or told me that I was rude.
-My father was running his own business so often didn't see or hear all that my mother did.
+My father was running his own business, so he often didn't see or hear all that my mother did.